tensorflow/java/tensorflow-frameworks/tensorflow-data/README.md

 datasets for use in training and using deep learning models.

-TensorFlow Java's implementation simplifies the use of the C++ `data` ops, and provides a simple API for configuring and iterating over datasets in both "graph" and "eager" mode.
+TensorFlow Java's implementation simplifies the use of the C++ `data` ops, and provides a simple API for configuring and iterating over datasets in both "gra**ph" and "eager" mode.

 Usage
 --